Bobby Witt Jr. Preview, Player Props: Royals vs. Red Sox

 Bobby Witt Jr. At The Plate

-- He has hit a long ball in 20.3% of his games this year, and 4.8% of his plate appearances.
+- He has homered in 20.1% of his games this season, and 4.8% of his trips to the plate.

-- Witt Jr. has had at least one RBI in 37.6% of his games this year (50 of 133), with more than one RBI 19 times (14.3%).
-He has also accounted for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.